-During the most recently completed fiscal year, all members of the Nominating and Corporate Governance Committee were independent directors in accordance with National Instrument 58-101 - Disclosure of Corporate Governance Practices.
+During the most recently completed fiscal year, all members of the Nominating and Corporate Governance Committee were independent directors in accordance with NI 58-101.
 The Nominating and Corporate Governance Committee has been established by the Board to (a) identify individuals qualified to become Board members; (b) to assess and report on the effectiveness of the Board and any committees thereof; and (c) develop and recommend to the Board a set of corporate governance policies and principles applicable to the Company in light of the corporate governance guidelines published by regulatory bodies having jurisdiction.